ligurio/lua-c-api-tests/README.md

    violate basic assumptions about Lua code and therefore can compromise otherwise secure code.
 See [LuaJIT#1264][LuaJIT#1264] and [Lua 5.4 Reference Manual][refmanual54].
-The `debug` functions is not a subject of testing and these functions are used carefully.
+The `debug` functions are not a subject of testing, and these functions are used carefully.
-1. In LuaJIT there are a number of places with undefined behavior ("nonnull-attribute", "signed-integer-overflow", "bounds").
+1. In LuaJIT, there are a number of places with undefined behavior ("nonnull-attribute", "signed-integer-overflow", "bounds").
    These problems remain unfixed and suppressed in UndefinedBehavior Sanitizer.
+1. In LuaJIT, there is a minimal C declaration parser, and it is not a validating C parser: "The parser ought to return correct results for properly formed C declarations, but it may accept some invalid declarations, too (and return nonsense)".

 [LuaJIT#847]: https://github.com/LuaJIT/LuaJIT/issues/847
 [LuaJIT#1264]: https://github.com/LuaJIT/LuaJIT/issues/1264